 There are a number of fitness coaches out there providing live online workouts in more private settings, like Zoom, where the feedback and coaching are in real-time.
 However, they're not necessarily free, but the rates, in most cases, are quite affordable.

-And if you’re not sure about an exercise, I highly recommend contacting a fitness coach to guide you through some exercises.
+And if you’re not sure about an exercise, I highly recommend contacting a fitness coach to guide you through some movements.
 It could even be for 1 or 2 sessions.
-Just be up front with them with your intentions when getting in touch with them because they will hope that you continue with them on a regular basis.
+Just be upfront with them with your intentions when getting in touch with them because they will hope that you continue with them on a regular basis.

 Regardless of what you may think, your home is still an amazing place to get in an awesome, sweat-filled workout.
 If you have a basement, there’s the basement.
 If you have a garage, there’s the garage.
 If you have a backyard, there’s the backyard.
 If you have a 6 foot by 6-foot space, you have a place to get a great workout in.

 Canadian Fitness Professionals Inc. (2008).
 Foundations of Professional Personal Training.
 Toronto, Ontario, Canada: Human Kinetics.